Ensono/amido.github.io/docs/nx/create-stacks-workspace/plugin-information.md

 Each preset will install, configure and run any recommended plugins for that specific preset.
 For example the next.js preset will run the [NX NextJS](https://nx.dev/packages/next) plugin application generator as well as the [Ensonso stacks NextJS](/docs/nx/next/ensono-stacks-next) init plugin generator.

+**You will then be asked which test runner to include for e2e testing:**
+1. none: Creates your application without an e2e test project
+2. playwright: Installs the [@ensono-stacks/playwright](../playwright/plugin-information.md) plugin and creates an e2e test project for your application using playwright.

 ### Command line arguments

 The following command line arguments are available: